Jimako-e107-plugins/skinchange/README.md

 This plugin is just for theme development purpose for now.
 Don't use it, if you don't know what you are doing.

+# Changelog

+## Version 1.0.1
+- first version, used on demo site

+## Version 1.0.2
+- added userfield back (deleted by mistake)
+- tested if sitetheme is listed in UEA fields